GSto/digital-garden/notes/prolific creation.md

 Emobdied in the [[cult of done manifesto]]

+## Creation Cultivates Expertise

+Shipping often is one of the fastest ways to gain [[expertise]].

+Your work is often smarter than you.
+Creating and sharing more is how you get improve.

+Creating more helps you see where've you been, so that you may better see where to go next.

+The function of most work is to better inform the creator how the make the few pieces of work that will matter.

 ## The 3 R's of building on your work:
 * Reworking
   * Improve your work by reworking previous ideas.
 Iteration helps you get better.